Acceleration, Velocity, and Displacement

 During a sine vibration test, the device under test (DUT) is subject to excitation, and the system collects its vibrational response.
 This response waveform provides information about the DUT’s motion following an external excitation and helps identify the damage potential of the input vibration.

-Acceleration, velocity, and displacement use the response waveform to measure the change in the object’s motion.
+Acceleration, velocity, and displacement use the response signal to measure the change in the object’s motion.

 Acceleration is the rate of change in velocity.
 When a car accelerates, its velocity increases.
 When it decelerates, its velocity decreases.
 What would a graph of acceleration over time look like?
 Consider the following: a wave has zero velocity at the crest of a cycle.
 Then, the wave moves downward at a negative velocity.
 It increases in negative velocity until it reaches the rest position; at which point, the wave begins to slow down.